wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 one hour, it will take four hours to complete four tasks.
 If you have two cores in a computer, now you can complete the same four tasks in less time, ideally in two hours. **With parallelism we can decrease program execution time**.
+Note that another common term for "execution time" is *makespan*.

 Unfortunately, most real-world programs do not have ideal parallelism behavior.
 In other words, they do not run $p$ times faster when executed on